liangguangyii/Brent_opt_DFT/readme.md

 ```

 if `U` is specified, the U method will be used in Gaussian16 for the corresponding `N+i.gjf`.

-`restart` will restart the optimization from the last point of the last optimization, it will read the parameters of the last iteration from `Brent.out`.

-`clean` will remove all the backup documents, from `fileList.txt`, it only works when `restart` is not specified.

 Where `N:`, `N+1:`, `N-1:` are the charge+spin multiplicity of systems with corresped electron number. ":" COULD NOT BE OMITTED!